acloudsecninja/emu-ia-650-course/Lab4/README.md

 # Lab 4: Website Defacement Testing

+## ⚠️ Safety and Ethics

+### Important Warnings
+- **Educational Purpose Only**: This tool is designed for educational and authorized security testing only
+- **Legal Compliance**: Only use on systems you own or have explicit permission to test
+- **Network Isolation**: Test in isolated lab environments
+- **Responsible Disclosure**: Report any discovered vulnerabilities responsibly

 ## Overview
 This lab demonstrates website defacement testing techniques using Python on Kali Linux.
 The purpose is educational - to help students understand how attackers compromise and deface websites, and how to defend against such attacks.